alecdavidson/CivGen/README.md

 Generate details for a fictional civilizations using the Kingdom and Civilization name as a random seed.

 ## To Do:
-* Add method to generate Databases if they are not found
 * Add ability to save generated Civilizations in the GUI

 ### To Run:
 - Source: With Python3.7 installed, open CMD and run `python gui.py`
 - Executable: Unzip `CivGen.zip` and run `CivGen.exe`
+- Both civilization.db and resources.db are required, however if they are missing, CivGen will recreate them.

 #### To Compile Executable:
  1. With Python3.7 installed, install `pyinstaller` and run `pyinstaller --onefile -w gui.py`